 All Bonds and Auxiliary Obligations outstanding under the Master Indenture (other than Auxiliary Obligations which are General Obligations of the Authority) will be secured by and payable from all of the Authority's rights and interests in and to the revenues, assets and moneys pledged under the Master Indenture, in particular the Revenues, the Mortgage Loans and the MBS (collectively, the "Trust Estate").
 See "PART I-CERTAIN PROGRAM ASSUMPTIONS," "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS" and Appendix B-2-"THE MORTGAGE LOAN PORTFOLIO AND FUND BALANCES."
 In accordance with the Master Indenture, any Bonds or Auxiliary Obligations may be outstanding as Class I, Class II, Class III or Class IV Obligations and may also be designated as General Obligations of the Authority.
-As of February 1, 2024, Bonds issued under the Master Indenture were outstanding in an aggregate principal amount of \$\$3,007,270,579, including \$2,421,765,579 of Class I Bonds, \$382,365,000 of Class II Bonds and \$203,140,000 of Class III Bonds.
+As of November 1, 2023, Bonds issued under the Master Indenture were outstanding in an aggregate principal amount of \$2,689,601,795, including \$2,166,916,795 of Class I Bonds, \$342,045,000 of Class II Bonds and \$180,640,000 of Class III Bonds.
 No Class IV Bonds were outstanding under the Master Indenture as of such date.
-Subsequent to February 1, 2024, the Authority issued under the Indenture \$93,750,000 in aggregate principal amount of its Single Family Mortgage Bonds Class I Bonds 2024 Series A-1 (the "2024 Series A-1 Bonds") and \$31,250,000 in aggregate principal amount of its Single Family Mortgage Bonds Class I Adjustable Rate Bonds 2024 Series A-2 (the "2024 Series A-2 Bonds" and together with the 2024 Series A-1 Bonds, the "2024 Series A Bonds").
+Subsequent to November 1, 2023, the Authority issued under the Indenture \$22,500,000 in aggregate principal amount of its Single Family Mortgage Bonds Class III Bonds 2023 Series O (the "2023 Series O Bonds"), \$87,180,000 in aggregate principal amount of its Single Family Mortgage Bonds Class I Bonds 2023 Series P-1 (the "2023 Series P-1 Bonds"), \$40,320,000 in aggregate principal amount of its Single Family Mortgage Bonds Class II Adjustable Rate Bonds 2023 Series P-2 (the "2023 Series P-2 Bonds" and together with the 2023 Series P-1 Bonds, the "2023 Series P Bonds" and together with the 2023 Series O Bonds, the "2023 Series OP Bonds"), \$126,960,000 in aggregate principal amount of its Single Family Mortgage Bonds Class I Bonds 2023 Series Q-1 (the "2023 Series Q-1 Bonds") and \$43,040,000 in aggregate principal amount of its Single Family Mortgage Bonds Class I Adjustable Rate Bonds 2023 Series Q-2 (the "2023 Series Q-2 Bonds" and together with the 2023 Series Q-1 Bonds, the "2023 Series Q Bonds").
 See "PART I-PLAN OF FINANCE" and Appendix B 1-"THE OUTSTANDING BONDS AND AUXILIARY OBLIGATIONS."

 The Offered Bonds, as described on the front cover hereof, are being issued as Class I Obligations pursuant to the Indenture and will be payable and secured by the Trust Estate as described herein.
 None of the Offered Bonds are being issued as Class II, Class III or Class IV Obligations.
 The Offered Bonds are not being designated as General Obligations of the Authority.
 As part of the Trust Estate, the Offered Bonds will be secured by the Debt Service Reserve Fund established under the Master Indenture.
-The Debt

-Service Reserve Fund Requirement with respect to the Offered Bonds shall initially be satisfied by the transfer of certain excess Investment Securities in the surplus assets subaccount of the Program Fund to the 2024 Series B subaccount of the Debt Service Reserve Fund.
+There is no Debt Service Reserve Fund Requirement with respect to the Offered Bonds.
 See "PART I-CERTAIN PROGRAM ASSUMPTIONS-Debt Service Reserve Fund Requirement."
 See "PART II-SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS."
 In no event shall the Offered Bonds constitute an obligation or liability of the State or any political subdivision thereof other than the Authority.
 The Authority has no taxing power nor does it have the power to pledge the general credit or the taxing power of the State or any political subdivision thereof (other than the general credit of the Authority, which general credit is not being pledged for payment of the Offered Bonds).